mcsimenc/GenomicsScripts/README.md

 * `gffMergeOverlaps.py`: merge overlapping features in a GFF3 file
 * `gffRemoveScafPart.py`: remove features in a GFF3 file whose coordinates
 * `gffRenameScafs.py`: rename scaffolds in a GFF3 file per a two-column map
+* `gffSubset.py`: extracts a subset of a GFF3 file based on values of a chosen attribute key
 * `gffv2Exonerate2gff3.py`: convert an Exonerate-generated GFF2 file to GFF3 format

 ### VCF scripts